ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

             required: false
             isContextInformation: true
 ~~~
-{: #code-sdf-constructors-proofshot post="fold"
+{: #code-sdf-constructors post="fold"
-title="Example for SDF model with constructors for proofshot"}
+title="Example for SDF model with constructors"}

 ##### Example for an SDF construction message

+{{code-sdf-construction-message}} shows a potential SDF construction message that
+allows for the creation of a proofshot from a constructor that is contained within
+an SDF model.

+Note that the `ipAddress` can be considered context information or an off-device property.
+TODO: Needs more discussion how to model this kind of information.

 ~~~ json-from-yaml
 info: